Pitch & Pieces

 Several designers were asked to expand on a fairly loose brief based on the 1994 World Cup.
 The aim was to find someone who could bring that little extra to the process as a whole, not to find a specific solution to a certain poster.
 Each designer was given about a week to come up with ideas and presentation.
 The level of creativity in the sketches shown here met with approval from both TRIAD and FIFA.

 On the same page

 ON THE SAME PAGE In late May 2014 the first production-meeting was held in Berlin.
 Thus began an intense assignment that would take a year and a half to complete.
 The ruling concept was zeitgeist.
 The idea was that each poster should capture the spirit of the times and present key factors, events and players that shaped the tournament in question.

-Creative director at TRIAD, Ulf Eberspaecher, emphasized that he did not want photo walls.
+Ulf Eberspaecher, CD at TRIAD, emphasized that he did not want photo walls.
 He wanted the assembled stories and archive material to be presented in a way unique to this museum.
 It took months of trials and many meetings before the first two posters finally came together.
 To avoid repetition from poster to poster each hade to be given its own twist and its own theme for capturing the zeitgeist.